 We already know how to write functions that check single conditions.
 And in this lesson we will learn how to build compound conditions.

-Password is longer than 8 characters And password is shorter than 20 characters
+Password is longer than 8 characters And password contains at least one capital letter

 Here is a function that takes the password and tells you whether it meets the conditions (